-Creative Innovation Centre CIC; also known as CICCIC (kick-kick); is not-for-profit Community Interest Company and social enterprise.
+Creative Innovation Centre CIC; also known as CICCIC (kick-kick); is not-for-profit Community Interest Company and social enterprise established in 2012.
 Company No. 08140784.
 Any profits made go back into our community projects and services.

 CICCIC is an exciting place where being enterprising about your community or creative practice is what we are all about.
-We unite all good things that make us happy as individuals, groups and communities.
-That is why our strap-line says ‘Enterprise, Community & Culture’.
+We unite all good things that make us happy and connected as individuals, groups and communities.

 We pride ourselves in being a proactive and engaging arts and cultural centre that supports all areas of creativity for all ages, genders, ethnic backgrounds and communities.
 This is evidenced through the many cultural exchange programmes, youth nights and activities and events for the more mature.
 Check out our 2018 Cultural Diversity Award.